 Card acceptance discount fees.

 - Monthly flat fee — $7.95 per month.
 If American Express charges a monthly flat fee, they will debit the merchant’s account for the amount of the fee instead of debiting the amount corresponding to the discount rate.
+This is an alternative option available to some smaller merchants, which have an estimated annual American Express transaction volume lower than $4,999.
+Upon exceeding the $4,999 transaction threshold in any consecutive 12-month period, the merchant’s pricing will be automatically switched to the standard discount rate pricing.

 - Gateway fees — $0.001 per charge.
 If the merchant’s processing bank routes authorization requests through the Visa or MasterCard processing gateways, AmEx passes the associated fees to the merchant, after a certain thresholds are met.